-G. Buffer Maintenance.
+H. Buffer Maintenance.

-Except as otherwise specified or allowed in accordance with this Appendix B, wetland buffers shall be retained in an undisturbed or enhanced condition.
-In the case of compensatory mitigation sites, removal of invasive non-native weeds is required for the duration of the monitoring period (Subsection 2.F(4)(d) of this Appendix B).
+Except as otherwise specified or allowed in accordance with this Chapter, wetland buffers shall be retained in an undisturbed or enhanced condition.
+In the case of compensatory mitigation sites, removal of invasive non-native weeds is required for the duration of the monitoring period (Subsection 2.4(F)(4)(d) of this Appendix B).

-H. Allowed Buffer Uses.
+I. Allowed Buffer Uses.

-The following uses may be allowed within a wetland buffer in accordance with the review procedures of this Chapter, provided they are not prohibited by any other applicable law and they are conducted in a manner so as to minimize impacts to the buffer and adjacent wetland:
+In addition to the uses listed in Subsection 1.2(D)(3), the following additional uses may be allowed within a wetland buffer in accordance with the review procedures of this Appendix B, provided they are not prohibited by any other applicable law and they are conducted in a manner so as to minimize impacts to the buffer and adjacent wetland: